Key takeaways

 - Clauses are updated inconsistently

-- Older language appear in active policies
+- Older language appears in active policies

 Review bottlenecks